-Syntax Description milliseconds Time interval from 10 ms to 10,000 ms, during which incoming traffic cannot exceed committed burst size (Bc) plus excess burst size (Be).
+milliseconds Time interval from 10 ms to 10,000 ms, during which incoming traffic cannot exceed committed burst size (Bc) plus excess burst size (Be).

-Command Default 1000 ms
+1000 ms

-Command Modes Map-class configuration

-Command History Release Modification 12.1(2)T This command was introduced.
-12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
-Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
-Usage Guidelines e Relay policing on the incoming interface, using the frame-relay policing interface can configure traffic-policing parameters.
-You must enable Frame Relay switching using the frame-relay switching global command before the frame-relay tc command will be effective on switched PVCs.
-When the CIR is greate er than 0, Tc is equal to Bc divided by the CIR.
-Examples The following example a map class called "pol e shows how to configure a policing measurement interval of 800 milliseconds within ice":
+Release Modification 12.1(2)T This command was introduced.

+You must enable Frame Relay policing on the incoming interface, using the frame-relay policing interface command, before you can configure traffic-policing parameters.

+You must enable Frame Relay switching, using the frame-relay switching global command, before the frame-relay tc command will be effective on switched PVCs.

+When the CIR is greater than 0, Tc is equal to Bc divided by the CIR.

+The following example shows how to configure a policing measurement interval of 800 milliseconds within a map class called "police":